SvArx/sticker/readme.md

 ### Cart
 - Set number in corner of cart icon and have it update with number of items

-### Shop
-- If buy button is presed more than once add multiple stickers to cart

 ### OPS
 - Docker Image
 - Backup of Sales